Mae-Shahvirdi/Analysis-Unlocking-Rome/README.md

 ## Key Questions
+Which movies contributed the most/least to revenue gain?
+What was the average rental duration for all videos?
+Which countries are Rockbuster customers based in?
+Where are customers with a high lifetime value based?
+Do sales figures vary between geographic regions?
 Top Hosts: Who manages the most listings?
 Property Types: What are the characteristics and distribution of different room types?
 Locations: Where are the listings concentrated, and how do prices and ratings vary by neighborhood?